s1104439112/cora-docs/docs/cora-front-end/overview.md

 ├─spec: specifications
 ├─apb2csb: apb2csb conversion
-├─berkeley-hardfloat: berkeley hardfloat for calculations ├─rocket/fpu: wrapped-up module of berkeley-hardfloat, allowing you to import hardfloat in chisel3 ├─nocif: external intefaces of xdmas
+├─berkeley-hardfloat: berkeley hardfloat for calculations ├─rocket/fpu: wrapped-up module of berkeley-hardfloat, allowing you to utilize hardfloat in chisel3 ├─nocif: external intefaces of DMA group
 ├─ofdm
 |  ├─cordic: cordic modules for rectangular/polar conversions
 |  └ syncrom: rom for each of the iterative cordic stages